-Thanks for visiting the University of Mary Hardin-Baylor Baseball scholarship and program information page.
-Here you will get information regarding the school and details on their Baseball program like who to contact about recruitment, names of past alumni, what scholarship opportunities are presented and ways to begin the recruiting process.
+Thanks for visiting the University of Mary Hardin-Baylor Baseball scholarship and program info page.
+Here you'll have access to information about the college and details on their Baseball program like who to get hold of about recruitment, names of past alumni, what scholarship opportunities are presented and how to start the recruiting process.

 University of Mary Hardin-Baylor Baseball Program Coaching & Recruiting Personnel

-If you're trying to get recruited it is critical to know who to get in front of - and NCSA has got the information you'll need.
+If you are trying to get recruited it is critical to understand who to get in front of - and NCSA has got the info you need.
 The Head of the University of Mary Hardin-Baylor Baseball program is Ben Shipp.
-Other essential staff are:
+Additional essential personnel include:

-If you are thinking about being a part of the University of Mary Hardin-Baylor Baseball program these are the individuals you must get in touch with.
-You'll be able to choose to get in touch with them via email using the link above or call the school to get more information regarding the school and Baseball program before determining whether or not it's the best fit for you.
+If you are interested in becoming a part of the University of Mary Hardin-Baylor Baseball program these are the individuals you must speak to.
+It's possible to choose to get in touch with them via email using the link above or call the college to get additional specifics about the college and Baseball program before deciding if it is the right fit for you personally.

-NCSA offers student student athletes the tools and information they need to improve their chances of being recruited by a Baseball program, whether it is at University of Mary Hardin-Baylor or another college.
-Since 2000, NCSA has been connecting coaches and athletes which is a vital part of the recruiting process.
-This year on it's own there are 25373 Baseball high school athletes making use of the NCSA technology, network and scouting experts to get their highlights in front of 3787 coaches at 1737 colleges Baseball programs all over the country.
+NCSA gives student student athletes the tools and information they need to increase their chances of being recruited by a Baseball program, whether it is at University of Mary Hardin-Baylor or another college.
+Since 2000, NCSA has been connecting coaches and athletes which is a crucial part of the recruiting process.
+This year alone you'll find 59126 Baseball high school athletes utilizing the NCSA network, technology and scouting professionals to get their highlights in front of 6222 coaches at 1730 colleges Baseball programs nationwide.

-If you want to join the University of Mary Hardin-Baylor Baseball program you need to start building relationships and a highly-visible, professional quality recruiting profile.
-Starting that process early is critical to your success.
-So make your free profile to become a confirmed NCSA Baseball student athlete and begin connecting with coaches at the University of Mary Hardin-Baylor Baseball program today.
+In order to join the University of Mary Hardin-Baylor Baseball program you have to begin to build relationships and a highly-visible, professional quality recruiting profile.
+Starting that process as soon as possible is crucial to your success.
+So create your free profile to become a confirmed NCSA Baseball athlete and start connecting with coaches at the University of Mary Hardin-Baylor Baseball program today.